2019 Mazda 3 to arrive in May

-Taking inspiration from the Kai Concept that was unveiled at the 2017 Tokyo Motor Show, the hatchback variant features a swooping rear end with an unusually thick C-Pillar (the bit between the rear passenger window and the rear windscreen).
+The all-new Mazda 3 is the first of Mazda’s new generation of vehicles to roll off the production line.
+Taking inspiration from the Kai Concept that was unveiled at the 2017 Tokyo Motor Show, the hatchback variant features a swooping rear end with an unusually thick C-Pillar.
 Like the current version, it’ll be available as a saloon, too.

 The sporty hatchback and elegant, sophisticated saloon embody two distinct personalities, featuring a ‘less is more’ approach to design.
 The car’s unique body side panels, low-to-the-ground nose design and reduced gap between wheel arches and tyres accentuate the Mazda 3’s striking proportions.

 A new cockpit design combines symmetry, functionality and comfort to enable a natural and relaxed driving position for all drivers.
 A 7in TFT display and a windscreen-projected Active Driving Display maximise ease of reading and instant recognition, while the 8.8inch widescreen centre display enables a split-screen view and improved operability with the aim being to enable drivers to control the car through intuitive actions while reducing distractions.

 The UK model line-up sees a choice of five trim levels: SE-L, SE-L Lux, Sport Lux, GT Sport and GT Sport Tech.
 All models feature a head-up display, traffic sign recognition, radar cruise control, satnav and LED headlights.